DasNaCl/csc/popl/revs/rebuttal.md

 We strongly agree that this is an interesting point and intend to improve our submission with regards to this.
 While, under the given time-frame, we cannot change the formalisation of the case-study, we will add a paragraph discussing this by two example compiler passes used in practice.
 Briefly, if the second compiler generates programs that always violate the property that the first ensures, then the preserved class of properties is actually empty, since the intersection is disjoint!
-So, the theorem as stated still works, i.e., it is *not* unsound, but it may trivialize, which should better be emphasized in the paper.
+So, the theorem as stated still works, i.e., it is *not* unsound, but it may trivialise, which should better be emphasised in the paper.

 > Similar to the above comment, another important form of composition not considered by this work is composing/linking components that are compiled  through different compilation pass.
 Especially when these components have shared state.